swiftlang/swift-evolution/proposals/0050-floating-point-stride.md

 * We propose that only floating point types use this slightly more computationally intensive "new" stride; all other types retain the "classic" stride.
 If accepted, this new code could be appended to Stride.swift.gyb and exist alongside current code, which does not need to be modified.

-* It has become clear (based on some of Dave Abrahams's insights) that what determines whether a `StrideTo<T>` accumulates error isn't `T` but rather `T.Stride`; thus, we determine that "new" stride applies where `T.Stride : BinaryFloatingPoint`.
+* It has become clear (based on some of Dave Abrahams's insights) that what determines whether a `StrideTo<T>` accumulates error isn't `T` but rather `T.Stride`; thus, we determine that "new" stride applies where `T.Stride : FloatingPoint`.

-* With newly adopted `FloatingPoint` and `BinaryFloatingPoint` protocols, `Float80` will conform to `BinaryFloatingPoint` and so will be opted into "new" stride.
+* With newly adopted `FloatingPoint` protocols, `Float80` will conform to `FloatingPoint` and so will be opted into "new" stride.

 * We have considered Dave Abrahams's suggestion to explore whether we could avoid introducing new types, instead modifying the existing `StrideToIterator` and `StrideThroughIterator` and relying on compiler optimization to transform "new" stride into "classic" stride for `StrideTo<Int>`; however, because the differences between "classic" stride and "new" stride extend beyond the iterator's `next()` method (see below), we determined it would be best to keep the floating point logic in distinct types.

 * This "new" stride algorithm must take a different approach to handling the edge case of strides requiring an excessively large number of iterations.
 Consensus feedback has been that such strides should not devolve into infinite loops.
 As a result, the number of steps required to stride from start to end is computed during initialization.
 A "BigInt" step counter could remove this limitation, but use of such a type would degrade performance for more common use cases, and of course no such type exists in the Standard Library.
 Thus, we have settled on the use of a floating point step counter.

-* One implication of using a floating point step counter is that the maximum supported number of iterations for endpoints of type `Double` is 2<sup>53</sup>.
+* One implication of using a floating point step counter is that the maximum supported number of iterations for endpoints of type `Double` is 2<sup>53</sup> &minus; 1.
 That number of steps should be indistinguishable from an infinite loop for currently available consumer systems.
 Alternatives include a step counter of type `Int`, but as Stephen Canon has pointed out, there is a performance hit involved in performing an integer-to-floating point conversion at every iteration and in using multi-word arithmetic on 32-bit systems.

-* For endpoints of type `Float`, meaningful loops may exist with more than 2<sup>31</sup> iterations and catastrophic cancellation is a realistic concern; therefore, it is a decision to be made on review if it is advisable to implement `Float`-specific versions of these algorithms where internal state is represented using `Double`, thus improving precision beyond that obtainable by manually computing (`self`, `self + 1.0 * stride`, `self + 2.0 * stride`, ... *last*) using `Float`.
+* For endpoints of type `Float`, meaningful loops may exist with more than 2<sup>24</sup> &minus; 1 iterations and catastrophic cancellation is a realistic concern; therefore, it is a decision to be made on review if it is advisable to implement `Float`-specific versions of these algorithms where internal state is represented using `Double`, thus improving precision beyond that obtainable by manually computing (`self`, `self + 1.0 * stride`, `self + 2.0 * stride`, ... *last*) using `Float`.

 ### Out of Scope